Square Root Of 130 Simplified

 Q: Can all square roots be simplified?

-A: No. Square roots of perfect squares can be simplified to whole numbers.
-However, many square roots of non-perfect squares, like √130, cannot be simplified further and remain in their radical form.
+A: No. Because of that, square roots of perfect squares can be simplified to whole numbers.
+Still, many square roots of non-perfect squares, like √130, cannot be simplified further and remain in their radical form.

 Q: Is there a way to simplify √130 beyond its current form?